Simone Schürle-Finke: Nano- and microscale sensors and robotics

 While at M.I.T, Schürle worked towards designing in vivo nanotools that enabled diagnosis and characterization of the tumor microenvironment.
 Since the first step in targeted tumor treatment is a precise diagnosis of the specific biology of the tumor and is microenvironment, Schürle began designing a system that allowed specific control and delivery of protease-activity nanosensors via alternating magnetic fields.
 The nanosensors were delivered to the body, unveiled at the tumor site via heat activation, and the protein contents in the particle were dissipated leading to a reaction with a detectable by-product in the urine for quantification and diagnostic information.
 Schürle and her colleagues validated the technology in mouse models of human colorectal cancer to successfully assess tumor activity.

 Schürle and her colleagues then published a pivotal paper, highlighting their design of a robotic technology capable of measuring the mechanobiological properties of cellular behavior.
 They designed a microrobotic probe that mimicked bacteria, such that they could characterize the attack profiles of macrophages, phagocytic innate immune cells, as they hunt and engulf bacteria.
 Since Schürle and her colleagues were able to dynamically control the translational and rotational movements of the robots, they could assess how macrophage attack strategies differ for different translation and rotational prey dynamics.
 The 5-degree of freedom magnetic tweezer system allowed for the dynamic control of robotic movement.
 Schürle subsequently co-founded a company, called Magnebotix, based on this technology.
 Magnebotix develops a range of nanorobotic technologies for applications in biological systems such as crystal capture and dissection of the mechanobiology of various cells and tissues in vivo.

-Schürle continues to develop innovative robotic tools, based on biological systems, that enable targeted drug delivery.
-In 2019, Schürle and her colleagues created two new types of micropropellers that increase the ease of nanoparticles transport through blood vessels and into tissues.
-The first structure is an artificial bacterial flagellum and the second is a swarm of living magnetotactic bacteria to create a stream to ease nanoparticle transport.
-These innovative means of drug delivery, harnessing already established biological architecture and living biology, will dramatically enhance our progression towards effective targeted drug delivery platforms in patients.
+Schürle continues to develop innovative robotic tools, based on biological systems, designed for targeted drug delivery.
+In 2019, Schürle and her colleagues developed two new types of micropropellers that enhance the ease of nanoparticles transport through blood vessels and into tissues.
+The first structure is an artificial bacterial flagellum and the second is a swarm of living magnetotactic bacteria to create a fluif stream to propel the transport of nanoparticles.
+These innovative means of drug delivery, harnessing already established biological architecture and living biology, will enhance advancement towards effective targeted drug delivery platforms in patients.